 In fact, the official inflation figures are manipulated downward through various tricks in the calculation method.
 This is done because a high official inflation figure is in several ways disadvantageous for the government.
 Ever since the gold standard was abandoned, the true inflation has become such that governments feel the need to hide it, hence the downward manipulation.
 The true inflation lies somewhere between the official inflation and the long-term return on equities (shares); the latter is estimated to be between 7 and 10 % per year in the developed countries, depending on which source one consults.
 For clarity, the true inflation will, as a result of the constant trade in shares, be naturally incorporated in the stock prices and dividends, together with the possible real increase in value of the companies.
 Therefore the long-term return on shares will at least match the true inflation (unless the real value of the companies goes down in the long term, in which case the true inflation is higher than the return on equities).

 No, it determines only the price.
 A good in itself does not change when demand and/or supply change, so its value remains unaffected.
 The many "bubbles" and subsequent crashes on the various markets — tulips, houses, shares — have made it painfully clear that price is not value, and is in fact a bad indicator of value, and that value always wins out in the end.
 Demand and supply are deceptive and imperfectly related to the economic value of goods.
+The market mechanism is flawed with regard to value.

 This argument overlooks the fact that interest and dividend serve to compensate the risk run in investing.
 With durable commodities like gold and silver however, there is no risk as the value of such commodities is immutable.
 Therefore, interest and dividend are not needed.
+This does not necessarily make durable commodities a good investment, but the absence of interest and dividend should not be used as an argument against buying them.

 No, only the price is volatile, while the value remains the same.
 When the price of gold is $ 1300 per ounce, the value of the dollar is 1/1300 ounce of gold.
 It is the value of money that is volatile, not that of the commodity.